Robust, positive and exact model reduction via monotone matrices: Introduction

 \section{Introduction}

-Positive dynamical systems are ubiquitous in the modeling of natural and artificial phenomena, ranging from biological systems to transport problems \cite{farina2000positive,rabiner1989}.
-Despite substantial amount of research has been devoted to their analysis and control, a few key open problems remain, even in the linear case \cite{benvenuti2004tutorial,benvenuti2022minimal, ohta}.
-In this work, we focus on the existence and the construction of reduced-order {\em positive} realizations for a given positive linear systems in state space representation.
-More specifically, we propose and solve a related sub-problem, relevant to model reduction for positive systems: we seek to find, when possible, a minimal positive reachable realization that can be obtained in a robust way - namely, by restricting the original dynamics to the reachable subspace using positive maps, \cite{antoulas2005approximation}.
+Positive dynamical systems are ubiquitous in the modelling of natural and artificial phenomena, ranging from biological systems to transport problems \cite{farina2000positive,rabiner1989}.
+Despite the substantial amount of research that has been devoted to their analysis and control, a few key open problems remain, even in the linear case \cite{benvenuti2004tutorial,benvenuti2022minimal, ohta}.
+For example, it is not known when a positive system admits a minimal realization that is also positive, with the notable exception of {\em symmetric systems} in the single-input single-output (SISO) case, where the system and its dual are the same (see \cite{Grussler}, Theorem 4).
+In this work, we focus on the existence and the construction of exact reduced-order {\em positive} realizations for a given positive linear systems in state-space representation, neither necessarily symmetric nor SISO.
+Here, we propose and solve a related sub-problem, relevant to model reduction for positive systems: we seek to find, when possible, an {\em exact} minimal positive reachable realization that can be obtained in a robust way - namely, by restricting the original dynamics to the reachable subspace using positive maps.

-This extra requirement ensures that, if the original system is affected by sufficiently small perturbations that maintain its positivity, then positivity of the reduced-order system is not affected, yielding better numerical properties.
+This extra requirement ensures that the positivity of the reduced-order system is maintained if the original system is affected by sufficiently small perturbations that maintain its positivity, yielding better numerical properties.
+This scenario is relevant, for example, in networked positive systems associated to a graph topology that structurally prevents controllability \cite{bullo}.
+A reduction based on a nominal model with positive maps ensures that positivity is maintained for all other models in the same class.
 In general, it is a sufficient but not necessary condition for the existence of a positive reachable realization.